 As the biological mother of Ruby (the couple’s young daughter), Kirsty automatically has parental rights and responsibilities.
-Tyrone could acquire full parental responsibility without being married to Kirsty (even if they were not married in the first place or had been divorced) by being named on Ruby’s birth certificate alongside her.
+Tyrone could acquire full parental responsibility without being married to Kirsty (even if they were not married in the first place or had been divorced or separated) by being named on Ruby’s birth certificate alongside her.

 If paternity is called into question as a means of defeating his application for parental rights, a DNA test can be ordered by the court and a declaration of parentage made.
 However, the law is more complicated when it comes to Tyrone – as he is neither married nor on the birth certificate, fathers’ rights are slightly more difficult to come by.

 What rights do fathers have if they are not on the birth certificate in the UK?